 Comparing these two metrics against one another, the manufacturer can be reasonably confident, given the statistically significant divergence between the two, that the equipment may require maintenance, repair or replacement and can carry out further diagnostics and investigation to remedy the situation.

-In this scenario, MTBF delivers value by providing direction on maintenance efforts and may also reduce or prevent unnecessary and unplanned downtime, which can significantly negatively impact the efficiency and productivity of the facility.
+In this scenario, MTBF delivers value by providing direction on maintenance activity and may also reduce or prevent unnecessary and unplanned downtime, which can significantly negatively impact the efficiency and productivity of the facility.

 How to improve MTBF

-As a reliability metric, MTBF is a useful indicator of potential inefficiencies in maintenance operations and production optimization.
+As a system reliability metric, MTBF is a useful indicator of potential inefficiencies in maintenance operations and production optimization.
 The MTBF meaning in maintenance is particularly useful for targeting resource allocation to equipment and areas that can most benefit from intervention.

 Ways of improving MTBF include: